“Instead of looking at the past, I put myself ahead twenty years and try to look at what I need to do now in order to get there then.”

 ~ Diana Ross

-With all the information available online dealing with addiction and recovery, there is at least one topic that tends to get neglected: the importance of gender-specific treatment in overcoming addiction.
 Creating effective drug and alcohol treatment for women is crucial to ensuring that alcoholism and drug abuse can be effectively and adequately dealt with by treatment facilities.
-This is because addiction treatment services tailored to the needs of women.
-This may sound straightforward enough, but the fact is some treatment facilities fail to take into account the needs of women that come into their care.
+Gender-specific treatment for women offers services that are tailored to the needs of women.
+Although it may seem obvious that each gender struggles with specific issues and require specific types of treatment, some treatment facilities fail to take into account the needs of women that come into their care.
 These needs range from mental to physical.
-Women who struggle with substance abuse disorders (such as alcoholism or drug addiction) tend to:

 - What is gender-specific treatment?